sourceperl/rpi.backup/README.md

 snapshot of filesystem before remote copy.
 The default Raspbian root filesystem ext4 don't allow snapshot but btrfs can do that.

+## Rpi Tools

+A set of tools to use with the Raspberry Pi for manage backup and restore.

+### Setup

+    # on Debian like Linux distribution
+    sudo ./rpi-tools/setup-rpi-tools.sh

 ## Tool rpi-img-maker

 This script auto-build an image file for Raspberry Pi SD card.
 Build standard 2